College football's 50 best players in 2018

 Key stat: 11 sacks; No. 15 in McShay's mock

 If not for the star turn of Kentucky's Josh Allen, we might have been discussing Sweat as the most disruptive pass-rusher in the SEC.
-Over the last two seasons, you could argue that he has actually been slightly better with 21.5 sacks to Allen's 21.
+Over the last two seasons, you could argue that he has actually been slightly better, with 21.5 sacks to Allen's 21.
 Sweat made a habit out of living in opponents' backfields this season with 13.5 tackles for loss.
 His 11 sacks ranked sixth among all players in the FBS.

 19. BEN BURR-KIRVEN